epogrebnyak/abacus/README.md

 ## Quick example

-Let's do Sample Transaction #1 from [accountingcoach.com](https://www.accountingcoach.com/accounting-basics/explanation/5) (a great learning resource, highly recommended).
+Let's do Sample Transaction #1 from [accountingcoach.com](https://www.accountingcoach.com/accounting-basics/explanation/5)[^1].

+[^1]: It is a great learning resource for accounting, highly recommended.

-Both Python code and command line script will produce company balance sheet after Transaction #1.
+Both Python code and command line script will produce company balance sheet after Sample Transaction #1 is completed.

 Python code: